 Both ancient Greek and Roman men and women wore cloaks.
 The Greek-styled Roman cloak, or pallium, was shaped like a square and sat on the shoulders.
 Romans of the Republic would wear a toga as a formal display of their citizenship, claimed to have originated with Numa Pompilius, the second king of Rome.

-There are very few examples of hooded cloaks in examples of Codex, although some cloaks were worn with separate hoods, either over or under the cloak.
+Cloaks used until the Renaissance were simple in design.
+There are very few examples of hooded cloaks in the Codex, although some cloaks were worn with separate hoods, either over or under the cloak.